-The Government also recently announced eight pilot trials of on demand bus services in Sydney.
-The pilots will start from October 2017 and allow customers to book transport from or near their home to a local transport hub or other centres including local hospitals.20
+From October 2017, the Government is also conducting eight pilot trials of on demand bus services in Sydney.
+These services allow customers to book transport from or near their home to a local transport hub or other centres including local hospitals.

 Further changes are also occurring for point to point transport services.
-From 1 November 2017, 21 a new regulatory framework will apply to all point to point service providers including:
+From 1 November 2017, a new regulatory framework will apply to all point to point service providers including:

-- taxis, which can provide booked trips and accept hirings from taxi ranks and street hails (rank and hail services), and - hire vehicles, which include traditional hire cars and rideshare providers, and can only provide booked trips.22
+- taxis, which can provide booked trips and accept hirings from taxi ranks and street hails (rank and hail services), and - hire vehicles, which include traditional hire cars and rideshare providers, and can only provide booked trips.